nicholaslawton/dotfiles/README.md

 ## Aesthetics

-The visual style of all graphical elements should be centrally controlled, using a shared colour palette, to avoid copying colour values throughout multiple different configuration files.
+The visual style of all graphical elements should be centrally controlled, using a shared colour palette, to avoid copying colour values and other styling elements throughout multiple different configuration files.